FDA vaccine advisers are meeting to consider Moderna Covid-19 vaccine boosters

 Moderna's request mirrors the groups authorized to receive a booster dose of Pfizer's mRNA vaccine.
 Third doses of the Moderna and Pfizer Covid-19 vaccines are already authorized for some immunocompromised people.

-On Thursday, the committee will hear from Dr. Peter Marks, the director of FDA's Center for Biologics Evaluation and Research who recently took over as acting director of the agency's Office of Vaccines Research and Review as two of its senior leaders prepared to depart the agency.

-Israeli researchers will also brief VRBPAC on booster data from there; most people in Israel received the Pfizer Covid-19, and boosters for vaccinated people began weeks before the United States authorized Pfizer boosters.
-The presenters, Dr. Sharon Alroy-Preiss, director of public health services at Israel's Ministry of Health and Ron Milo, a professor at Israel's Weizmann Institute, spoke in support of Pfizer's booster application last month.

-The meeting, which will be streamed online, is scheduled to last until 4:45 p.m.
+Thursday's VRBPAC meeting, which will be streamed online, is scheduled to last until 4:45 p.m.
 ET.
 A two-hour period for discussion and voting is scheduled to begin at 2:45 p.m.
 ET.

+On Thursday, the committee heard from Dr. Peter Marks, the director of FDA's Center for Biologics Evaluation and Research who recently took over as acting director of the agency's Office of Vaccines Research and Review as two of its senior leaders prepared to depart the agency.

+They also heard from Israeli researchers who had previously spoken in support of Pfizer's booster application.

+Most people in Israel received the Pfizer vaccine, and the country began rolling out boosters well ahead of the United States.
+Dr. Sharon Alroy-Preis of Israel's Ministry of Health told the FDA advisers on Thursday that as it began to offer booster doses to more age groups, the percentage of positive Covid-19 tests dropped to 2.6%, and the overall incidence of severe cases declined.

 The FDA's committee of independent advisers typically discusses and makes recommendations to the agency around vaccine authorizations and approvals, and the agency then makes the final decision about whether to OK a vaccine.
 If the FDA gives emergency use authorization to Moderna boosters, vaccine advisers to the US Centers for Disease Control and Prevention will meet to discuss which groups to recommend them to.
 Typically, shots can be administered once the CDC director signs off on the recommendation.